OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-sdm.md

 plot(dmap)
 ```

-The problem of this approach is that (a) it can not work with count data, (b) it
+The problem of usiong `sparr::spattemp.density` is that (a) it can be used
-assumes that ALL or equaly sampled occurrences of the phenomena are available.
+only with occurrence only records, (b) it assumes that ALL or systematically
+sampled occurrences of the phenomena are available.
-If this is not the case, the function `sparr::spattemp.density` would also produce a biased
+If this is not the case, the function `sparr::spattemp.density` would also probably produce a biased
-estimate of the density of mosquitos.
+estimate of the distribution of mosquitos through time.

-Ensemble Machine Learning, on the other hand, can help produce unbiased estimate of
+Ensemble Machine Learning we used to generate predictions helps produce unbiased estimate of
-mosquito densities over Europe for a time-series of years.
+mosquito occurrences over Europe for a time-series of years.
 The disadvantages of the using
 spatiotemporal ML are:

 - We are correlating the Earth Observation data with mosquito density, but mosquitos
-are dynamic and can not be sensed from space, at least not at 1km resolution;
+are dynamic and can not be sensed / seen from space, at least not at 1km resolution;
+we have to rely on correlation with environmental factors;
 - We assume that the training points are representative for various environmental conditions, while in practice less
-training data is available for physically distant areas e.g. mountains (hence censored);
+training data is available for physically distant areas e.g. mountains (hence these training data can be considered to be **censored**);
-- Predictions produced in this example come with relatively high errors, so the predictions should be
+- Predictions produced in this example come with relatively high errors in extrapolation areas, so the predictions should be
 used with care;

 ## Acknowledgments